-1.4 At the time of the survey the landuse on the site was permanent grassland.
+At the time of survey, the land was under permanent grass.

-1.5 The distribution of grades and subgrades is shown on the attached ALC map.
-The map has been drawn at a scale of 1:5,000.
-It is accurate at this scale, but any enlargement would be misleading.
-This map supersedes any previous survey information.
+1.3 The distribution of the grades and subgrades is shown on the attached ALC map and the areas and extents are given in the table below.
+The map has been drawn at a scale of 1:5000.
+It is accurate at this scale, but any enlargement may be misleading.